-FEMA utilizes the Payment and Reporting System (PARS) for financial reporting, invoicing and tracking payments.
-For additional information, refer to https://isource.fema.gov/sf269/execute/LogIn?sawContentMessage=true.
+FEMA utilizes the Payment and Reporting System (PARS) for financial reporting, invoicing, and tracking payments.
+For additional information, refer to PARS Security (fema.gov).

 National Campaigns and Programs

 Preparedness grant funding can generally be used to support the following campaigns and programs that have been developed by or in partnership with DHS or FEMA.